Algonquin Digital Integration Guidelines

-The Bring Your Own Device (BYOD) program is designed to provide students authentic experiences to build the 21st Century skills of collaboration, creativity, communication, and critical thinking.
+The Algonquin Digital Integration program is designed to provide students authentic experiences to build the 21st Century skills of collaboration, creativity, communication, and critical thinking.
 The program aims to help students practice responsible use of technology at school and learn about ways to use computing devices for productivity, time management, research, and creative pursuits.
 Helping students become responsible digital citizens will enhance classroom activities and will support the district's mission, Vision 2020, to prepare each student for college and career.

 Acceptable Student Devices